 When looking at ease of use, we evaluated how many parts and pieces there were to assemble each time we wanted to make water, as well as how easy it was to adjust the level of carbonation.
 Most models allow for a quick connection of the bottle and a few presses of a button or pull of a lever to control the carbonation levels.
 The portable models like the iSi Soda Siphon and the Sudaba Portable Soda Maker require assembly and insertion of single-use 8g CO2 cartridges each time and do not have adjustable carbonation.

 The FIZZpod was simple to use; it does not have a difficult bottle attachment and features a simple carbonating mechanism.
-The SodaStream Fizzi has an easy click in bottle attachment and button press for excellent level of carbonation.
-The KitchenAid has a click in bottle attachment, quick lever pull mechanism, and an easy to read dial measuring the pressure of the bottle, while the Sparkel Beverage System allows you to place the bottle, lock it in, and select a carbonation level of one to five.
+The SodaStream Fizzi has an easy click-in bottle attachment and button press for an excellent level of carbonation.
+The Sparkel Beverage System allows you to place the bottle, lock it in, and select a carbonation level of one to five.

 When looking at the design of each contender, we were looking for size and storability, the materials and level of durability, and whether they needed electricity.
 The only model that needed electricity was the Sparkel Beverage System.

 The FIZZpod has the slimmest, most minimalist design.
 The DrinkMate, SodaStream Fizzi, and Aarke all feature a small counter footprint and are similar in size, with the Aarke having a slight edge with its sleek profile.
-The Aarke Carbonator II and the KitchenAid are made of stainless steel and were the most durable materials wise.
-The KitchenAid has a heavier, bulkier build and feels substantial on the counter.
+The Aarke Carbonator II is made of stainless steel and was the most durable, materials-wise.

 When testing the versatility with juice and wine, we realized that wine and juice do not carbonate as well as water, even when cold; there were two standouts in the versatility category in performance testing, and those were the FIZZpod and the DrinkMate.

-Both provided stronger carbonation than the portable soda makers, and the Sparkel Beverage System and DrinkMate took first place in this category because it created the strongest carbonation of juices.
+Both provided stronger carbonation than the portable soda makers, and the Sparkel Beverage System and DrinkMate took first place in this category because they created the strongest carbonation of juices.

 When shopping around for a home soda maker, some brands dominate the market and present several options.
 Upon looking closer, there are many companies filling this niche market.
 We hope the research, testing, and comparisons conducted will help you make an informed decision on which soda maker is best suited to your needs and budget.